 “This opportunity was just amazing.
 Professor Roby and the rest of the staff at COD have helped me start to form a reputation and gain valuable hands-on experience at a national laboratory.
 This is a major springboard for my career goals!
 Whether I go to medical school or not, this will definitely give me a leg up amongst the competition and make me a well-rounded student,” she said.

-Holland will attend Southwestern University in Georgetown, Texas, to pursue a degree in biochemistry.
+Holland is attending Southwestern University in Georgetown, Texas, where she is pursuing a degree in biochemistry and made the Dean’s List.
 She then would like to attend medical school and practice medicine while conducting her own research.